LeToNode/Play2.0-CN-doc/scalaGuide/ScalaRouting.md

 # Http Routing

-The router is the component in charge of translating incoming HTTP Requests into action calls (a static, public method of a Controller).
+The router is the component in charge of translating incoming HTTP Requests to action calls (a static, public method of a Controller).

 An HTTP request is seen as an event by the MVC framework.
 The event contains two major pieces of information:

 - The Request path (such as `/clients/1542`, `/photos/list`), including the query string.
 - The HTTP method (GET, POST, ...)

-Routes are defined in the `conf/routes` file that is compiled, meaning that you see routes error directly in your browser:
+Routes are defined in the `conf/routes` file, which is compiled.
+This means that you'll see route errors directly in your browser:

 [[routesError.png]]